University of Bath

 Michael and Dave were interviewed for Manoto 1's Tech

 Show (the largest Persian-language channel) on sensory

 substitution, blindness and neuroplasticity.

-Michael has been elected Fellow of the American
+Michael has been elected Fellow of the Society for

 "How well do you see what you hear?"
 Our new paper in